TeamViewer (Classic) is available for the operating systems listed below.

 - We are no longer actively servicing Windows XP, Windows Vista, or Windows Server 2003/2008.
 You can continue using the last supported version of TeamViewer (Classic) on those operating systems, but we are no longer providing updates or fixes which are specific to them.
 See this announcement for more details.

-- We are no longer actively servicing macOS 10.7 to 10.13.
-You can continue using the last supported version of TeamViewer (Classic) on those operating systems, but we are no longer providing updates or fixes which are specific to them.
-See this announcement for more details.
+- We are no longer actively servicing macOS 10.7 to 10.14.
+You can continue using the last supported version of TeamViewer on those operating systems, but we are no longer providing updates or fixes which are specific to them.
+See these announcements for more details:

 - We have already adapted TeamViewer (Classic) to the Apple Silicon Macs, and we announce full support of this hardware for TeamViewer (Classic) 15.12 and newer.